Dreaming381/Latios-Framework/Documentation~/Kinemation Animation and Rendering/Getting Started - Part 3.md

 using Latios.Kinemation;
 ```

-Converted Animation Clips are stored in SkeletonClipSetBlob blobs.
-Multiple
+Baked Animation Clips are stored in `SkeletonClipSetBlob` blobs.
+Multiple clips
-clips can be stored in a single blob.
-But if you only want to store a single
+can be stored in a single blob.
+But if you only want to store a single clip per
-clip per blob and have multiple blobs, you can do that too.
-In our case, we will
+blob and have multiple blobs, you can do that too.
+In our case, we will define a
-define a component which stores a single blob with a single clip.
+component which stores a single blob with a single clip.

 ```csharp
 public struct SingleClip : IComponentData